Advertisement

 • Pistachios

-• None of these foods will extinguish your high entirely.
-It may be just as beneficial to stay occupied with nutritious foods you already enjoy.
-Crackers, carrots with hummus, and popcorn are all healthy options with minimal required prep.
-You can even sprinkle black pepper on top.
+None of these foods will extinguish a high entirely.
+It may be just as beneficial to stay occupied eating nutritious foods you already enjoy, like crackers, carrots with hummus, or popcorn—all easy to prepare and healthy.
+Sprinkling black pepper on top of that snack is, of course, something you can do too.

-Finally, enjoy your snack with a glass of water on the side.
-Hydration can’t hurt and may soothe the worst of cottonmouth.
-Better yet, squeeze a bit of lemon into your drink for a possible double whammy.
+Be sure to have a glass of water on the side.
+Hydration can’t hurt and may soothe your cottonmouth.
+Better yet, consider squeezing some soothing lemon juice into the water.

 The truest fix: get comfortable and wait it out

-Sadly, time is the only guaranteed solution for an unwelcome high.
+Sadly, this is the only guaranteed solution for an unwelcome high.

 Get comfortable, and don’t overthink it.
-Your high will pass on its own, and the vast majority of symptoms will vanish before you’re sober.
-Being in the thick of it can be distressing, but you’ll reach the other side soon—maybe with a story to tell, and some sage advice for your friends.
+Every high will pass on its own, and the vast majority of symptoms will vanish before sobriety returns.
+Being in the thick of it can be distressing, but the other side isn’t far off.
+You may finish the experience with a story to tell and some sage wisdom for your friends.

 Vaping360 placeholder image